nuwangunasekara/cv/content/authors/admin/_index.md

 # About Me

-I am an AI researcher specializing in evolving data stream learning, focusing on advanced techniques like Neural Networks and Gradient Boosting.
-My work addresses critical challenges in Online Learning, including detecting and adapting to concept drifts in data streams and mitigating catastrophic forgetting in Neural Networks for online learning.
-I actively contribute to the open-source MOA and CapyMOA stream learning frameworks.
-I have also published multiple publications in reputed venues and have delivered tutorials on online learning.
-I bring a wealth of industry experience in participating in multiple machine learning projects and developing network capture tools.
-Explore my GitHub for accessible source codes.
+I'm an AI researcher specializing in evolving data stream learning, focusing on Neural Networks and Gradient Boosting.
+My work tackles key challenges in Online Learning, such as concept drift detection and mitigating catastrophic forgetting.
+I contribute to open-source frameworks like MOA and CapyMOA, have published in top venues, delivered tutorials, and bring industry experience in ML projects and network capture tool development.
+Explore my GitHub for open-source code.